 - PSS: These chicken pieces are great hot OR cold!

 Want some more dinner ideas that include chicken?
-I have a chicken tag with all my chicken recipes, or check out a couple of our Paleo | keto | whole30 compliant favorites:
+I have a chicken tag with all my chicken recipes:

 Paleo Chicken Marbella Recipe: